culturesofknowledge/emplaces/README.md

 # EM Places
 Early Modern Places (EM Places) is a collaboratively curated, historical geo-gazetteer for the sixteenth- to eighteenth-century under development by the [Cultures of Knowledge][1] project at Oxford University.
-It is the first of what will eventually become [three Linked Open Data resources][2] also comprising EM People and EM Dates built on a [shared humanities infrastructure platform][3] in collaboration with the [Huygens Institute][4] (KNAW) in Amsterdam.
+It is the first of what will eventually become [three Linked Open Data resources][2] also comprising EM People and [EM Dates][26] built on a [shared humanities infrastructure platform][3] in collaboration with the [Huygens Institute][4] (KNAW) in Amsterdam.

 ## Goals
 EM Places is being designed to meet four goals: